vaswadhati/scim-test/README.md

 - [x] The basics: README and LICENSE
 - [x] Use lint and make it specific for the project type (i.e backend vs frontend)
 - [x] Remember to .gitignore
-- [x] Rather that twiddle with your editor, agree on .editorconfig for all
+- [x] Rather than twiddle with your editor, agree on .editorconfig for all
 - [ ] Use git precommit hooks
 - [x] Use modern JavaScript (ES6/7)
 - [x] Illustrate BDD (using Mocha+Chai)